maxcelant/kubernetes-in-action/chapters/10 - StatefulSets：deploying replicated stateful applications.md

 ### Summary
+- StatefulSets solve the problem of managing unique, stateful pods with stable names and persistent storage, allowing replication.
+- Stateless instances are replaceable like cattle, while stateful instances are unique like pets, needing consistent identity.
+- Headless services provide unique DNS entries for each pod, enabling direct connections and communication.
+- Persistent volume claims ensure data persistence, preventing loss during scaling or pod deletion.

 ### Problem Statement
 - How do you create pods that have independent state and their own storage volumes, but can still be replicated by a replicaset?